 Tophi can grow so large that they may be visible, and in some cases can break through the skin.
 They can affect anyone with chronic gout, but they are most likely to affect those that did not seek treatment for their initial gout.
-See this article for treating your intial gout.
 On average, tophi occur roughly ten years after gout has been diagnosed.

 How to Self-Diagnose Tophaceous Gout